 - Sustainability requires the development of ecotourism.

 A Level Geography builds on the foundations from GCSE Geography.
-The reasons for choosing to advance you knowledge in Geography are many.
+The reasons for choosing to advance your knowledge in Geography are many.
 Geographers study the interaction between people and the places they inhabit.
-As such it is a relevant and flexible subject which integrates well with a variety of other subject areas and can usefully be combined with science, e.g. Maths, Computer Studies, Physics, Chemistry and Biology; or arts, e.g. English, History and Modern Languages; and social sciences, eg. Economics.
+As such it is a relevant and flexible subject which integrates well with a variety of other subject areas and can usefully be combined with a variety of disciplines including, Sciences, Social Sciences, Arts and Mathematics.
 It allows the science specialist to develop important literacy skills and the arts specialist to develop important numeric and graphical skills.

 The skills learnt make Geographers some of the most employable graduates ‘across an enviable range of professions that offer real prospects’.
-There is no set career path for Geographers, our skills are highly sort and transferable.
+There is no set career path for Geographers; our skills are highly sought after and transferable.

 Edexcel A’ Level is currently offered at the Friary School:-